ibmresilient/resilient-community-apps/fn_service_now/docs/install_guide/README.md

   ```
   $ sudo resutil newuser -org "<org-name>" -email snow_integration@example.com -first "SNOW" -last "Integration"
   ```
+* You can use any email address you desire
-* This creates a user with the following attributes:
+* This creates a new user in that Organization with the following attributes:
   * **First Name:** SNOW
   * **Last Name:** Integration
   * **Email:** snow_integration@example.com
 ---

-## Step 2: *Get IBM Resilient ServiceNow App from GitHub*
+## Step 2: *Install IBM Resilient ServiceNow Application from GitHub*
-***NOTE: this is temporary and will be replaced by an App on the ServiceNow App Store shortly***
+> **NOTE:** ***this is temporary and will be replaced by an App on the ServiceNow App Store once the ServiceNow certification process is complete***
 * Login to your ServiceNow instance with a user that has an **admin role**
 * In the navigation panel on the left, go to **System Applications > Studio**
  ![screenshot](./screenshots/3.png)